Smorodov/Multitarget-tracker/README.md

               -sl=1 or --show_logs=0
            8. [Optional] Use built-in OpenCL
               -g=1 or --gpu=0
+           9. [Optional] Use 2 threads for processing pipeline -a=1 or --async=0

 #### Thirdparty libraries
 * OpenCV (and contrib): https://github.com/opencv/opencv and https://github.com/opencv/opencv_contrib